Chapter 108

 who died in pointless fights” she lets that hang as if I’m responsible.

-“I don’t need you to join my guilt trip.
-I do just fine on
+“I don’t need you to guilt trip me, I do just fine on my

 “I sincerely apologize if you felt I was trying to insult